On bi-skew braces and brace blocks

-\end{proof} The relation with Corollary~\ref{cor:iterate} is especially clear when we look at the following straightforward corollary, which in particular applies to Jacobson radical rings. \begin{corollary} Let $(A,\cdot,\circ)$ be a brace.
-Then for all $n\in \Z$, $(A,\cdot,\circ_n)$ is a brace, where
+\end{proof} The relation with Corollary~\ref{cor:iterate} is especially clear when we look at the following straightforward corollary, which in particular applies to Jacobson radical rings. \begin{corollary} Let $(A,\cdot,\circ)$ be a (two-sided) brace.
+Then $(A,\cdot,\circ_n)$ is a (two-sided) brace for all $n\in \Z$, where